padlad/padlad.github.io/_pages/06_about.md

 ---
 layout: page
-title: The WG
+title: About us
 permalink: /wg
 ---
 ## The PaDLAD Working Group
 The PaDLAD WG aims at bringing together multi-disciplinary expertise and channeling efforts towards the development of methods and tools that support the design of learning analytics dashboards.
 A number of researchers, designers, and educational engineers from different organizations are involved in this effort.

 ### Initiators and coordinators
 * Jean-Marie Gilliot –  IMT Atlantique/Lab-STICC
 * Sébastien Iksal -  LE MANS Université /LIUM

 ## Contributors
 * Madjid Sadallah - IMT Atlantique/labSTICC
 * Katia Quelennec -  Université de Lille/LIP6